 - Phillipson, Gavin, Hoffman, David & Young, Alison (2011).
 Introduction.
 In The Impact of the UK Human Rights Act on Private Law.
 Hoffman, David Cambridge: Cambridge University Press.

 - Phillipson, Gavin (2011).
-Privacy.
+Privacy: the development of breach of confidence - the clearest case of horizontal effect?.
 In The Impact of the UK Human Rights Act on Private Law.
 Hoffman, David Cambridge: Cambridge University Press.
 136-164.

 - Phillipson, Gavin, & Fenwick, Helen (2011).
 UK Control Orders as a Counter-Terrorism Strategy: reading down liberty and due-process rights.
 In Terrorism, Democracy and the Law.
 Kremnitzer Sieber, Ulrich & Jan-Michael, S Duncker & Humblot, Berlin. forthcoming.